codeOfRobin/try-swift-talk/try!Swift.md

 # Prelude

 ^ Hello Everyone!
 It’s an honour and pleasure to speak here.
 Round of applause for the  speakers and organizers.
-Great job everyone .
+Great job everyone. <Press next NOW>

 ---

 # 👏👏👏

+^ <clap with everyone>

 ---
 [.build-lists: true]